 1. Establish your overseas infrastructure.

-• Get communication systems in place.
-It’s essential to establish clear communication both within your company and with the outside world.
+- Get communication systems in place.
+It’s essential to establish clear communication in your company and with the outside world.
 Does the company have the communication skills to compete in a globally interconnected economy?
 Digital technologies have made it easier for smaller companies to become multinational.
 However, your global firm must adapt to different communication methods and remote team meetings.
 Although your company may gain from the communication advantages offered by digital connectivity, the business also may sacrifice some of the coordination and interconnectedness of face-to-face interaction.

-• Familiarize yourself with local resources and customs.
-Follow international business etiquette, and adapt legal, commercial, and human resources policies and procedures for differences in language, business practices, social customs and regulations.
+- Familiarize yourself with local resources and customs.
+Follow international business etiquette and adapt legal, commercial, and human resources policies and procedures for differences in language, business practices, social customs and regulations.
 External talent could help lead or complement the beachhead team until they’re ready to go it alone.

-• Consider local partnerships to mitigate risks.
+- Consider local partnerships to mitigate risks.
 Whether your business model is distribution, joint venture, franchise or manufacturing, you can cut business expenses and reduce financial exposure and infrastructure costs by partnering with local businesses.
 Don’t rush; your local partner choices can make or break your success.

-Many companies that expand overseas engage local outsourced HR services to manage the first few staff intakes, especially in countries that have cultural, legal and employment frameworks that are vastly different from those in the U.S.
+outsourced HR services to manage the first few staff intakes, especially in countries with cultural, legal and employment frameworks vastly different from those in the U.S.

 2. Get your C-suite and management team ready.

-• Cultivate local talent.
+- Cultivate local talent.
 Most overseas teams rely on home country leadership early on, but this drains time, money and resources over time.
 Consider international recruitment in your new location; look for experienced or developing leaders there who can eventually be responsible for strategy and direction.

-• Develop senior leaders.
+- Develop senior leaders.
 Develop strategic expertise in every country across all business disciplines, including manufacturing, sales, administration and marketing.
 Train these leaders on how to manage people and resources to ensure things get done on time and correctly.

-• Nurture global leaders.
+- Nurture global leaders.
 Over time, develop emerging leaders at home and globally and prepare them to run the business at the C-suite level when it’s their time.

 3. Use PEST analyses to plan for the unexpected.